Flux-Client/flux-roblox/TOS.md

 Suspicious HWID change will get you terminated from the Service.

 ## 4. Termination
-We may terminate, or blacklist your access to the Service at any time with or without notice.
+We may terminate, or blacklist your access to the Service at any time with or without notice, if you violate the Terms.

 ## 5. Disclaimer of Warranties
 The Service is provided "as is" and "as available," without warranties of any kind, express or implied.
 We do not guarantee that the Service will function error-free on all Roblox executors or systems.